azalea-ventures/content-api/README.md

     *   Retries prompts if their data dependencies are not yet met (`MAX_DATA_DEPENDENCY_RETRIES`).
     *   Retries API calls on failure up to `MAX_API_RETRIES_PER_TASK` (defined in `helpers/enhance_helpers.py`).

-### `/extract/refactored` (NEW)
+### Extract Documents (Legacy Refactored Endpoint)

 This endpoint accepts the `result` property from the `/analyze` response directly, making it easy to map in n8n workflows.
-It automatically adds default extraction prompts to each section and processes them.
+It automatically adds default extraction prompts to each section and processes them. **Note: This is the legacy refactored endpoint.
+For new n8n workflows, use the `/extract` endpoint above.**

 **Request Body:** The `result` property from the `/analyze` response (type: `AnalyzeResponseItemSuccess`)
 ```json